-Create St. Patrick’s Day Treat Boxes with this free template and SVG but file!
-Boxes feature a fun shamrock and four-leaf clover cut-out!
+Create St. Patrick’s Day Treat Boxes with this free template and SVG cut file!
+The boxes feature a fun shamrock cut-out!

 Hello crafty friends!
 Today I am sharing DIY St. Patrick’s Day Treat Boxes.
 These milk carton-style boxes are perfect for holding sweet treats and small gifts.
 I found these beautiful clover papers from Authentique Paper.
 These boxes are slightly smaller than my usual milk carton boxes.
 This way I can create each box from just one sheet of 12″ x 12″ paper.
 I love the peekaboo windows on the front and back of each box.
 You can fill the windows in with colored paper or use clear craft plastic so you can peek in.

 I created two different box designs.
 One features a shamrock and the other a four-leaf clover.
 Below you’ll find the tutorial for assembling the boxes.
 You can download the free printable PDF pattern from my Resource Library or grab the free SVG cut files to create the boxes with your cutting machine!